jakecupani/INFM603/README.md

 ![Trello for Project Management](./nasaswyk/nasaswyk/static/assets/TrelloforProjectManagement.jpg)

-The project team wrote users stories for students, teachers, parents, and others to identify and develop website requirements, and tracked backlogs, user stories, and sprints using Trello.
+The project team wrote users stories for students, teachers, parents, and others to identify and develop website requirements and tracked the backlog, user stories, and sprints using Trello.

 ![Trello for User Stories](./nasaswyk/nasaswyk/static/assets/TrelloforUserStories.jpg)

-The project team developed wireframes of the user interface for the three main pages of the website using Figma.
+The project team developed wireframes of the user interface for the main pages of the website using Figma.

 ![Figma for Wireframes](./nasaswyk/nasaswyk/static/assets/FigmaforWireframes.jpg)